 The lime and rum were very distinct in the flavour profile of this cocktail, but there was also a clear hint of coconut in the background.
 It was sweet, smooth, and tangy all in one and as delicious as a mojito.
 Just the right combination of sweet and sour notes and very refreshing.

 I on the other hand opted for one of the most popular cocktails at Rudie’s: Jamaica Nice.
 An original take on the classic Pinacolada, this blend of all things nice is inspired by Jamaica’s beach life.
 This delicious fruity concoction is made up of almond syrup, lime, nectarine juice, pineapple juice, Koko Kanu and Appleton V/X Rum.

 This cocktail is far fruitier and more tropical than your typical Pinacolada.
 I was also surprised to find out it wasn’t overly sweet, with the taste of quality rum clearly shining through.
 I particularly enjoyed this cocktails frothy texture.

 The menu at Rudie’s is very varied, with creative dishes that are clearly inspired by Jamaican culture.
 Rudie’s does Caribbean classics with exuberance, panache and a lot of technical precision.

 For starters Rudie’s offers a variety of small plates and snacks that are great for sharing.
 Unfortunately for Gary (and anyone allergic to seafood) most of the starters contain fish, calamari or shrimp.

 BOSTON CHICKEN WINGS

-The chicken wings wonderfully charred and crisp skin, peels off to reveal juicy and tender meat.
-The kick-back from the chilli arrives a few seconds later and hits you at the back of your throat, but the yoghurt sauce calms down the heat.
+The chicken wings’ wonderfully charred and crisp skin peels off to reveal juicy and tender meat.
+The kick-back from the chili arrives a few seconds later and hits you at the back of your throat, but the yogurt sauce calms down the heat.